EU bosses to focus pared-down agenda on growth, jobs, energy

 Timmermans said the Commission would instead deliver more effective ways to improve the environment.

-Among the first to react to the new work plan was lobby group Business Europe, which represents major business interests, such as ExxonMobil and BP.
+Among the first to react to the new work plan was lobby group Business Europe, which represents major business interests, such as ExxonMobil (XOM.N) and BP.
+(BP.L)

 Its Director General Markus J. Beyrer applauded the Commission's understanding of a need to be "big on big things and small on small things" and said its "political courage" would pay off.